-A lot has happened since I last wrote a few lines.
+A lot has happened since you last stopped by.
 As you may remember from the last instalment of walkacrossitall we were waiting to taxi on to the runway at Luton airport bound for the eternal city.

-So here I lie in our blacked out hotel room in Prague recounting what has been a jam packed 48 hours.
+So here I lie in our blacked out Prague hotel room recounting what has been a jam packed 48 hours.
 In an attempt to give all things justice I will back up to our arrival in Roma and the Dolce’ Vita.
-With speedy boarding comes speeding unloading.
-We were out to the front doors of Fumancino Airport in seconds and running for a bus that would take us to the station in central Rome.
+With speedy boarding comes the opportunity to be first off.
+We were out of the front doors of Fumancino Airport in seconds and running for a bus that would eventually take us to the station in central Rome.

 The lady to my left was the first one to feel Vince’s wrath when she made the fatal decision to eat a cookie from her bag.
-Vincenzo was standing outside as the passengers were still loading but never the less spotted this infraction and boarded the bus like a shot to yell a bit and point to the sign above our heads that said no mangiare on autobus.
+Vincenzo was standing outside as the passengers loaded but never the less spotted this infraction and boarded the bus like a shot to yell a bit and point to the sign behind his head that said no mangiare on autobus.
 Suffice to say this lady survived beheading but not by much.

 Our feet and legs grew weary and at 0315 we made it back to the Orange.
 Four hours later we were up and sitting on the roof of Orange having a euro breakfast.
 A nice touch as we sat surrounded by Orange and lime trees looking directly at the dome of St. Peter’s.

 We had originally thought given our short visit that we would break with my vision of travel and purchase tickets on a hop on hop off bus.
 I read a few reviews all condemning them so thankfully we didn’t.
 We did chose however to tour the Vatican Museum and see the Sistine Chapel.
 We booked our tickets through the hotel and walked right by the thousands waiting in line 4-6 hours to get in.